-There is a policy for a minimum average requirement of 15 hours in year one and 12 hours/week contact time over the course of the full undergraduate programme.
+There is a policy for a minimum average requirement of 15 hours per week in the foundation stage and stage one.
 This contact time encompasses a range of face: face activities as described below.
-In addition a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.
+In addition, a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.

-On the BSc (Hons) Animal Behaviour and Welfare there is a mixture of teaching approaches, including:
+On the BSc (Hons) Animal Behaviour and Welfare there is a mixture of teaching approaches.
+Note that starred items exclude level 6 entry students since these activities are undertaken at earlier levels.